PriyanshuSharma0326/vanilla-weather/README.md

 3. Sign up for an API key at [OpenWeatherMap API](https://openweathermap.org/) (if you don't have one).
 4. Replace the placeholder API key in the `script.js` file with your own API key.
 5. Save the file and reload the application in the web browser.
+6. Enter the name of a city in the search bar and press Enter or click the search button to retrieve the weather information for that location.

 ## Technologies Used